N5GEH/n5geh.services.grid_protection/tutorials/README.md

     $ docker run -d -p 4860:4860 --name=grid_protection --restart=always n5geh/grid_protection:latest

 ##### Monitoring via external OPC-UA client
-[UaExpert][uaexpert_install] is used to get a better insight into the OPC-UA structure.
+[UaExpert [3]][uaexpert_install] is used to get a better insight into the OPC-UA structure.
 This program can be used to monitor live data and even call manually server methods.

 Add the OPC-UA server and connect.